Historic Sites of Manitoba: Winnipeg Electric Company Mill Substation and Steam Plant (41-55 Mill Street, Winnipeg)

 Photos & Coordinates | Sources

-The two-storey brick building located on Mill Street in Winnipeg was built in 1905 by the Winnipeg Electric Railway Company at a cost of about $80,000 and went into service in mid-1906, about a year later.
+The two-storey brick building located on Mill Street in Winnipeg was built in 1905 by the Winnipeg Electric Railway Company at a cost of about $80,000 and went into service in mid-1906.
 The interior initially housed 15 transformers with a capacity of 25,000 horsepower, seven direct-current generators, each with a 1,400-horsepower motor, a travelling crane to handle heavy apparatus, a Hylo room to convey incoming high-voltage current to the transformers, and outgoing low-voltage current to consumers, and control boards containing a maze of ammeters and switches.

-In 1911, a two-storey auxiliary steam turbine plant was designed by local architectural firm of Pratt and Ross and added to the east end of the substation at a cost of about $72,000.
+In 1911, a two-storey auxiliary steam turbine plant, measuring 108 feet by 120 feet, was designed by local architectural firm of Pratt and Ross and built by day labour at the east end of the substation at a cost of about $72,000.
 The building held turbo-generators and ten coal-fired boilers vented by a 225-foot smokestack.
 In 1913, a separate one-storey building was built at 55 Mill Street, at a cost of about $17,000, to hold storage batteries and a switchboard room.
 This structure was converted seven years later to a workshop, garage, offices, lunch room, and locker room for emergency crews.
 Further changes were made in 1922 and 1924 to incorporate more switchboards and transformers, plus an electrolytic hydrogen and oxygen plant for company's gas department.

 In 1937, outdoor transformers were set up at 41 Mill Street in place of the substation's 1913 annex.
 At 55 Mill Street expansion of the office/stores were designed by local architectural firm of Pratt and Ross and built by the firm of Carter-Halls-Aldinger which included larger garage doors and a second floor addition to the building’s west end.